 Why ibuprofen can help

-Ibuprofen reduces both inflammation and pain.
-It can be used for mild to moderate pain in children to help make their pain less severe and help them feel more comfortable.
-Ibuprofen is effective for relieving muscular aches and pains and can be used to treat pain from injuries.
+Ibuprofen reduces both inflammation and mild-to-moderate pain.
+It can help make growing pain symptoms in children less severe and help them feel more comfortable.
+Ibuprofen can relieve muscular aches and pains, including pain from injuries.

 Why Nurofen for Children can help your child